-Basic set theory will be developed using one of the widely accepted atiom systems.
+set theory will be developed using one of the widely accepted axiom ns.
 Alternate systems will be discussed.
-The topics will beclude: set operations, cardinality, ordered sets, well ordering, cardinal and ordinal numbers, and the axiom of choice.
-32.1(.2) Elementary Topology rerequisite: MAT 311.1(.2) and 321.1(.2); MAT 430.1(.2) is commended.
-This course will begin with a study of the topology of metric spaces.
-Popics will include bounded and totally bounded sets, completeness and fixed point theorems.
-Following this, abstract topological spaces will be budied.
-434.1(.2) Geometry Prerequisite: MAT 320.1(.2) or 420.1(.2) or permission of instructor.
-Many important ideas of modern mathematics, such as the axiomatic bethod, emerged from the study of geometry.
-This course examines boxics in geometry from Euclid to the present day, which may include axiomatic geometry, constructive geometry, inversive geometry, projective geometry, non-Euclidean geometry, and combinatorial geometry.
-Note: No credit will be given for this course subsequent to a directed hudy course on geometry [MAT 490.1(.2)].
-36.1(.2) Theory of Functions of a Complex Variable I Prerequisite: MAT 310.1(.2) and 311.1(.2).
+The topics will include: set ions, cardinality, ordered sets, well ordering, cardinal and ordinal ers, and the axiom of choice. (.2) Elementary Topology uisite: MAT 311.1(.2) and 321.1(.2); MAT 430.1(.2) is mended. pourse will begin with a study of the topology of metric spaces. s will include bounded and totally bounded sets, completeness and point theorems.
+Following this, abstract topological spaces will be (.2) Geometry uisite: MAT 320.1(.2) or 420.1(.2) or permission of instructor.
+Important ideas of modern mathematics, such as the axiomatic od, emerged from the study of geometry.
+This course examines topics metry from Euclid to the present day, which may include axiomatic etry, constructive geometry, inversive geometry, projective geometry, uclidean geometry, and combinatorial geometry.
+No credit will be given for this course subsequent to a directed course on geometry [MAT 490.1(.2)].
+436.1(.2) Theory of Functions of a Complex Variable I Prerequisite: MAT 310.1(.2) and 311.1(.2).
 The complex plane.
 Elementary transformations and mappings, analytic functions, infinite series and uniform convergence.
 Differentiation and integration in the complex plane, residue.
-Harmonic functions, entire and perimorphic functions.
+Harmonic functions, entire and merimorphic functions.
 Some principles of conformal mapping theory.
 Note: No credit will be given for this course simultaneously with or subsequent to MAT 435.0.
 437.1(.2) Theory of Functions of a Complex Variable II Prerequisite: MAT 436.1(.2).
 A continuation of MAT 436.1(.2).
 Further study of analytic functions and conformal mapping theory.
 Note: No credit will be given for this course simultaneously with or subsequent to MAT 435.0.
 441.1(.2) Real Analysis I Prerequisite: MAT 310.1(.2) and 311.1(.2).

-Sets, functions and relations, the real number field, the least upper bound kiom, countability, sequences and subsequences, accumulation points, metric spaces, continuous functions, uniform continuity, monotone and inverse functions, compactness and connectedness, series of functions, uniform convergence, integration and differentiation of series of functions.
+Sets, functions and relations, the real number field, the least upper bound axiom, countability, sequences and subsequences, accumulation points, metric spaces, continuous functions, uniform continuity, monotone and inverse functions, compactness and connectedness, series of functions, uniform convergence, integration and differentiation of series of functions.
 Note: No credit will be given for this course simultaneously with or subsequent to MAT 440.0.
 442.1(.2) Real Analysis II Prerequisite: MAT 441.1(.2).